 Engage an Experienced Sexual Harassment Lawyer

 Whether you’re an employee or an employer, if you’ve been falsely accused of sexual harassment at work, you should engage a skilled lawyer to handle your case.
 Such false claims should be dealt with quickly and efficiently, and without “he said, she said” clamor or rancor.

 At the Neal Davis Law Firm, we can do the heavy lifting.
-Contact us today to receive a free and confidential legal review of your case.
+Contact us today to receive a confidential legal review of your case.
 Then, you can decide how you wish to proceed in defending against a false harassment charge at work.